nogoodusername/py-useless-package/README.md

 # useless

-This is an example package d
+This is an example package.
+Generated using https://github.com/nogoodusername/cookiecutter-pypackage-template

 ## Features
 * TODO